felexkuria/Javascript/my-video-course/public/captions/README.md

 This directory contains caption files for videos.
-Caption files should be named with the video ID and have a .vtt extension.
+Caption files should be named with the video ID and have a .vtt extension. and srt